 Were you involved in a car accident because someone else was driving recklessly?
-The Baltimore distracted driving accident attorneys at William G. Kolodner P.A., fight for the rights of victims injured by distracted drivers.
-We work with you to recover compensation for the injuries and damages caused by distracted drivers.
+The Baltimore distracted driving accident attorneys at William G. Kolodner Personal Injury Lawyers, fight for the rights of victims injured by distracted drivers.
+Call us today at (410) 837-2144, we’ll work with you to recover compensation for the injuries and damages caused by distracted drivers.

-How A Personal Injury Lawyer Can Help After A Distracted Driving Accident
+How William G. Kolodner Personal Injury Lawyers Can Help After A Distracted Driving Accident in Baltimore

 Maryland is serious about prosecuting distracted drivers, and police officers have the authority to stop any vehicle based on distracted driving.
 Stops for handheld cell phone calls, texting, and all cell phone use for drivers under 18, is typical.